JoannaMacDev/JoannaMacDev.github.io/_posts/2017-4-10-Delegates-And-Closures.md

 ### Delegates - pros & cons

-The Apple idea of delegates has its roots in Objective-C and is very simplistic - e.g.
+The Apple idea of a delegate has its roots in Objective-C and is very simplistic - e.g.

 *Objective-C*
 ```objectivec